i Overview of the structure of the law

 - an entity that has listed its securities on an exchange approved by the Bank of Russia.

-Foreign securities that have not been admitted for distribution or public trading may be offered to qualified investors through a bilaterally negotiated secondary market transaction.
-Similarly, 'foreign financial instruments that are not recognised as securities' (for Russian law purposes) may only be offered to persons who are ipso jure qualified investors (various types of regulated financial institutions) or have been categorised as 'qualified investors' by a Russian broker.
-This awkwardly phrased provision, which amounts to a suitability-like selling restriction, has resulted in a caution-driven choice by most international dealers to have their cross-border derivative transactions with unregulated Russian corporate clients intermediated by a local broker.
+Foreign securities that have not been admitted for distribution or public trading may be offered without a registered prospectus to qualified investors through a bilaterally negotiated secondary market transaction or through an offering on a Russian exchange restricted to qualified investors.
+Similarly, 'foreign financial instruments that are not recognised as securities' (for Russian law purposes) may only be offered to persons who are ipso jure qualified investors (various types of regulated financial institutions) or have been categorised as qualified investors by a Russian broker.
+This awkwardly-phrased provision, which amounts to a suitability-like selling restriction, has resulted in a caution-driven choice by most international dealers to have their cross-border derivative transactions with unregulated Russian corporate clients intermediated by a local broker.
 Local brokers alone may classify a client as a qualified investor.
-Because the term 'foreign financial instrument' is undefined and the regulator has to date declined to provide any interpretative guidance on its definition, these burdensome structures (which increase transaction costs and may limit the throughput capacity of a local broker) tend to be used for all underlying assets involving foreign currency, securities or other benchmarks.
-The choice to use a local broker also often stems from the lingering uncertainty over the enforceability of cross-border cash-settled derivative transactions with Russian unregulated entities under the gaming provisions of the Russian Civil Code.
+Because the term foreign financial instrument is undefined and the regulator has to date declined to provide any interpretative guidance on its definition, these burdensome structures (which increase transaction costs and may limit the throughput capacity of a local broker) tend to be used for all underlying assets involving foreign currency, securities or other benchmarks.
+The choice to use a local broker also often stems from a lingering uncertainty over the enforceability of cross-border cash-settled derivative transactions with Russian unregulated entities under the gaming provisions of the Russian Civil Code.

 iii Respective roles of local agencies and central banks